 Hail to the Yard Bird

 Urban farming is one of the fastest growing trends in America.
 More and more people are opting to become urban chicken farmers by keeping chickens in their backyard.
 The benefits of raising chickens are numerous.
-Of course there is the endless supply of protein-packed eggs, poultry if you chose to thin out your flock, they eat insects that would otherwise be munching on your plants, they will mow grass that is taller than two inches, they prepare garden beds by scratching the ground which aerates it, and chicken droppings make the best fertilizer for plants.
+Of course there is the endless supply of protein-packed eggs, poultry if you chose to thin out your flock.
+The chickens eat insects that would otherwise be munching on your plants.
+They will mow grass that is taller than two inches, they prepare garden beds by scratching the ground which aerates it, and chicken droppings make the best fertilizer for plants.
 If you are considering getting into the urban chicken farming craze there are a few things that you should know:

 - Before buying chickens you are going to have to get a chicken coop, something sturdy that predators cannot dig under.
 The coop has to have roosts for the chickens at night, and nesting areas for laying.
 You can find coops online and they can be from the simplest to the most elaborate.
 Because chicken manure excellent for gardens, some people build their coops on wheels with just a chicken wire floor so that the chicken dropping go right through to the ground.
 They move the coop from place to place around their yard to keep their entire garden fertilized.
 You can also find “How to build a chicken coop” instructions online and do like my neighbor Charles who built his own coop.